Adam-Behun/sql-preparation/README.md

 ## Website

-For more information on the book "Analytical Data Processing in SQL", visit.
 <p align="center">
+For more information on the book, visit:
   <a href="https://josephmachado.gumroad.com/l/analyticalsql">Efficient Data Processing in SQL</a>
 </p>